Readiness Check

 Frequently Asked Questions

-When should my child take a diagnostic assessment?
+When should my child take a readiness check?

-The most useful time for a diagnostic assessment is at the start of Year 5 preparation — before intensive practice begins.
+The most useful time for a readiness check is at the start of Year 5 preparation — before intensive practice begins.
 This establishes a baseline and immediately shows which areas need the most work.
-A second diagnostic after a period of preparation confirms whether gaps have closed and whether the preparation focus should shift.
+A second readiness check after a period of preparation confirms whether gaps have closed and whether the preparation focus should shift.

 12 questions across all four domains — instant GL-style score and readiness band.
 No account needed.